NailAllayarov/Getting-and-cleaning-data-course-project/README.md

 The special characters and the abbreviations were edited in this step.

 5 Step.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
-New dataset with all the average measures for each subject and activity type is saved in the file "averages_data.txt".
+New dataset with all the average measures for each subject and activity type is saved in the file "tidy_data.txt".